vegaprotocol/documentation/versioned_docs/version-v0.73/101/referral-program.md

 ![Available reward boost tiers](/img/101/referral/tiers.png)

-You can become a **referrer** by navigating to the [referral info page](https://console.vega.xyz/#/referrals/create-code) where you can generate your referral code.
+You can become a **referrer** by navigating to the [referral info page ↗](https://console.vega.xyz/#/referrals/create-code) where you can generate your referral code.
 Friends entering this code on the same page will become your **referees**.
 By becoming a referrer you will earn commission from the trading fees paid from your **referees**.
 Commission is received in the market settlement currency and paid directly into the **referrer**'s general account without any vesting.

 ## Volume discounts